devopsprathamesh/mcplocalserver-k8s/README.md

-## mcp-k8s-server
+## mcp-k8s-server (Go)

-A local Model Context Protocol (MCP) server for Kubernetes written in TypeScript/Node.js.
+A local Model Context Protocol (MCP) server for Kubernetes written in Go.
 It exposes safe, composable tools for day-to-day cluster introspection and opt-in write operations with strong safety guards.

 ### Who is this for?
 - New to MCP and want to control Kubernetes from Copilot/LLMs